fabiomontello/my-care-app/README.md

 A new Flutter project.
 Work in progress...

+Made with 💖 exclsively by Sandra 😘

+Fabio did absolutely fucking nothing.
+Go to cook Fabio!
+Now, I'm fucking starving for fuck's sake, do we always have to come down to write this stuff on a github markdown in order to stupid who is reading this, I mean youuuuu.

 ## Getting Started

 This project is a starting point for a Flutter application.